This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during a laparoscopic oophorectomy:

-- Your healthcare provider may make more incisions if he uses robot assistance.
-Your healthcare provider will use small tools to cut and remove one or both of your ovaries.
+- Your surgeon may make more incisions if he or she uses robot assistance.
+He or she will use small tools to cut and remove one or both of your ovaries.
 The incisions will be closed with strips of surgical tape, stitches, or surgical glue and covered with bandages.
 A vaginal pack or sanitary pad may be used to absorb the bleeding.
 A vaginal pack is a special gauze that is inserted into the vagina and removed before you go home or to a hospital room.

 What will happen after a laparoscopic oophorectomy: